MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-post-capacities.md

 ---
-title: How to Post Capacities | Microsoft Docs
+title: How to Post Capacities
-description: In the capacity journal, you post consumed capacities that are not assigned to the production order.
-For example, maintenance work must be assigned to capacity, but not to a production order.
+description: Post consumed capacities that are not assigned to the works order in the capacity journal and view posted capacities on the capacity ledger entries page.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual